I myself have fallen into the trap of over Romanticizing Athenian Democracy.

 Most of the time people talking about Athens acknowledge the issue of them having Slavery and how Slaves weren’t even the only people denied the vote, Women, and “foreigners” couldn’t vote either.

 I want to clarify something about the “foreigners” who were denied citizenship in Ancient Athens.
 I’m a Far Leftist who wants to expand the vote even to so-called “Illegal Immigrants” who can’t even speak proper English.
-But this issue in Ancient Athens went beyond that, there were people who had been living in Attica for Generations who the Athenians still saw as foreigners ineligible for citizenship.
+But this issue in Ancient Athens went beyond that, there were families who had been living in Attica for Generations who the Athenians still saw as foreigners ineligible for citizenship.
 I’ve also read contradictory things on whether or not “Bastards” could vote.

 There is a desire to paint those issues as mere glitches that could have been patched out.
 However Athens political system was built on more than just the technical facts of how Laws were made and enforced.
 People praise how Athens was a “participatory” Democracy, how there was no such thing as an “ironic detachment from Politics”, how the word “Idiot” was first coined to insult those Citizens who seemed politically disengaged.
 It’s not just that everyone who could Vote did, but that they didn’t simply vote on voting day and stop thinking about politics during their regular lives.